odubno/gauss-naive-bayes/README.md

 We could think of the Marginal Probability as the total joint probability of all classes occurring given the new data.
 Thus, the Marginal value will be the same across all classes.

-Reminder, we're looking to predict the class by choosing the **highest** Posterior Probability.
+Reminder, we're looking to predict the class by choosing the Maximum A Posterior (MAP).
-The prediction doesn't care about the exact probability of each class ocurring and dividing by the same value is more memory intensive and does not improve the accuracy of predicting the correct class.
+The prediction doesn't care about the exact posterior probability of each class and dividing by the same value is more memory intensive and does not improve the accuracy of predicting the correct class.

 For the purposes of sticking to the true [Bayes Theorem](#bayes-theorem), we're using it here.